Roku TV Remote Not Working: Reasons & DIY Fixes

 6 | Due to liquid spillage or an accidental drop, the remote may be faulty |

-DIY Fixes for Roku TV Remote Not Working
+DIY Fixes for the Roku TV Remote Not Working

 Check for HDMI Interference